nimakarimipour/artifact-evaluation-fse-2023/README.md

 ## Cached results
 Every script found in the `AE` directory gathers the necessary data by processing the tool's final output for each benchmark.
 To circumvent the time-intensive nature of tool execution, results from each benchmark's tool output are cached.
 Nevertheless, if a complete experiment is preferred, append `--fresh` to each script.
 This will prompt the scripts to execute the tool on every benchmark and subsequently compile the data from the execution output.
+Please note that cached results are stored in branches with `saved` identifier and the output of running the tool will be stored on the branches with `fresh` identifier.

 ## Reproducing Table 1